fineract-academy/pages/how-to-build-fineract-with-intellij-idea.md

        ```

 ### Important
-Keep in mind that Apache Fineract is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
-It's a good practice to refer to the official Apache Fineract documentation and the project's developer community for more details and troubleshooting.
+Keep in mind that Apache Fineract® is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
+It's a good practice to refer to the official Apache Fineract® documentation and the project's developer community for more details and troubleshooting!